 Jesu!
 O Jesu! it’s good to praise thee! – (Carmina Gadelica)

-Saint Patrick called Jesus the “True Sun.”
+Long before Saint Francis of Assisi, Saint Patrick called Christ the “True Sun.”
 Ray Simpson writes in Celtic Blessings: “A good way to experience Jesus is to use what I call the Sun Bathing Exercise.
 Imagine Jesus as the smiling sunshine of God pouring rays of light upon you.
 Just soak these up, relax and feel better!
 Celtic Christians see Jesus as the divine light that permeates all creation.
 So by spending time in nature we can also be spending time with Jesus.”

 Christ enthroned ... the Book of Kells